-Can You Boil Water Using an Instant Pot?
+Can You Boil Water In an Instant Pot?
+(How to Guide)

 There’s a crazy viral video that shows someone using an Instant Pot to boil water.
 Now why that video went viral, I don’t know.
 Was the video faked or can you boil water using an Instant Pot?